canro91/canro91.github.io/_posts/2021-01-04-TruncateVsDelete.md

 ## Triggers

-A triggers is an special tpye of store procedures that runs when a given action has happened at the database or table level.
+A triggers is an special type of store procedure that runs when a given action has happened at the database or table level.
 For example, you can run a custom action inside a trigger after INSERT, DELETE or UPDATE to a table.

 When you work with triggers, you have two virtual tables: `INSERTED`, `DELETED`.
 These tables hold the values inserted or deleted in the statement that started the trigger in the first place.

-Now, back to the differences between TRUNCATE and DELETE. **DELETE fire triggers, TRUNCATE doesn't.**
+Now, back to the differences between TRUNCATE and DELETE. **DELETE fires triggers, TRUNCATE doesn't.**

 Let's create a trigger that shows the deleted values.
-It uses the `DeLETED` table.
+It uses the `DELETED` table.

 ```sql
 CREATE OR ALTER TRIGGER dbo.PrintDeletedMovies